monguri/UE5NiagaraSandbox/README.md

 # UE5NiagaraSandbox
 My UE5 sandbox project to test GPGPU, Niagara, Physics or etc.
+The asssets from UE4 third person template are under the liscense of EPIC Games.

 ## Taut Rope Simulation
 Play TautRopeSimulatorCPUTest_ThirdPerson level.